AU-CDS/assignment-3---rnns-for-text-generation-VictoriaTrabW/README.md

 - **src** folder: Contains the main scripts to solve the assignment.
 This includes scripts for training the model, loading a saved model, and generating text.

-- Setup and reproducibility files:
+-	Setup and reproducibility files: o	Requirements.txt file: Lists the required programs and packages to run the code. o	Can be installed with: pip install -r requirements.txt
-  - **setup.sh** file: A script created in an attempt to set up virtual environments (`venv`).
-However, if it doesn't work, you can use the following command in the terminal to install the required dependencies: `pip install -r requirements.txt`.

   - **requirements.txt** file: Lists the required programs and packages to run the code.
 You can use it to install the necessary dependencies.

 - **README.md** file: Contains the assignment details, dependencies, additional notes, and reflections on the output.
 It provides clear and easy-to-understand documentation for the project.

-## Dependencies
+## Dependencies and data
+The project has been run through UCloud in the Coder Python app (1.78.2), and the neccesary programs are listed in requirements.txt.

 The data comes from our shared data folder in language analytics (called 431868 in my assignment).
 The files are in a folder called news_data and consist of .csv data about article names and comments from several months in 2017-2018.

-The project has been run through UCloud in the Coder Python app (1.78.2), and the neccesary programs are listed in requirements.txt.

 ## Reflections and methods
 Due to limited computational resources (script being killed) and time constraints, I worked with a smaller subset of the data to demonstrate the proof of concept.
 However, the provided code can be scaled up to handle the entire dataset if sufficient computational capacity is available.